10+ Spectacular Road Trips in South Africa You Can’t Miss!

 And beach bums – you’re in luck.
 The Wild Coast is where you’ll find footprint-free beaches, home to lazy cows and stunning seascapes.

 A word of warning: Before you set out on your road trip, bring a spare tyre.
-The roads in Coffee Bay and surrounds are notorious for potholes, and there’s a high chance one will demand a sacrifice.
+The roads in Coffee Bay and the surrounding areas are notorious for potholes, and there’s a high chance one will demand a sacrifice.

 Wild Coast Road Trip Highlights